Jones-M12/Drink-A-Smoothie/README.md

 In this project, I have created a smoothie logger with MySQL, Express, Handlebars and a homemade Object Relational Mapper (ORM).

-Utilizing the Model View Controller (MVC), I has the project follows a basic deisng strucure that easy to follow.
+Utilizing the Model View Controller (MVC), the project follows a basic design structure that easy to follow.

 ## User Story